SalomePlatform/adao/doc/en/scripts/simple_ObservationSimulationComparisonTest1.rst

 allows to quickly check the good behavior of the operator.
-The simplest diagnostic consists in checking, at the very end of the display, the order of magnitude of the variations of the values indicated as the average of the differences between the repeated outputs and their average, under the part entitled "*Launching statistical summary calculation for 5 states*".
+The simplest diagnostic consists in checking, at the very end of the display, the order of magnitude of the variations of the values indicated as the average of the differences between the repeated outputs and their average, under the part here entitled "*Launching statistical summary calculation for 5 states*".
 For a satisfactory operator, the values of differences from the mean and the standard deviations should be close to the numerical zero.